Ek Tha Tiger (soundtrack): Background

-A. R. Rahman was initially approached to score music for the film but left the project due to schedule conflicts.
+A. R. Rahman was initially approached to score music for the film but he left the project due to schedule conflicts.
 Later Pritam was roped in to compose the music, and was credited for the music on the film's first digital poster.
 However, he dropped out following scheduling conflicts with Dhoom 3 (2013).
 Sohail Sen replaced Pritam as the composer.
 Sen had previously scored Mere Brother Ki Dulhan for Yash Raj Films, and upon Aditya Chopra's insistence, he was brought in to score the film.
 Julius Packiam composed the film's background score, who had been frequently collaborated with Khan Kabul Express (2006) and New York (2009).

 Recording for the soundtrack began in 2011–2012.
 Sen and Kabir had several discussions regarding the film's music where the latter instructed him on the songs should have a feel of the place where they have been shot.
 He influenced Middle Eastern and Irish instrumentation and soundscapes in the song "Mashallah" and Latin American sounds in "Laapata".
 For the latter, Sen went to Cuba for recording the instrumentation and chorus to have an authentic touch.

 In late-2011, the song "Jaaniyan", which was recorded by Pakistani singer Bilawal Baloch was leaked, and reported to be included on the soundtrack.
 Yash Raj Films denied the song was to be on the soundtrack and increased security measures to prevent leaks.